lapinek/platform-scripting-examples/README.md

         [Back to Contents](#contents)

         A third-party Relying Party (RP) might not be able to include the OpenID Provider (OP) cookies in requests made via the back channel.
-For example, including cookies in XHR requests from a different domain might be affected by the third-party cookies restrictions implemented in the browser, and for requests made from the server side a third-party application won't have access to the cookies set by the authorization server.
+For example, including cookies in XHR requests from a different domain might be affected by the third-party cookies restrictions implemented in the browser; and for requests made from the server side, a third-party application won't have access to the cookies set by the authorization server.

         Therefore, maintaining a user session at the OP via the back channel, silently, may need to be implemented without reliance on the OP's session cookies.